 The San Albino Mine area hosts at least two highly mineralized zones - San Albino and Arras/San Lorenzo - which are situated roughly 300 metres apart and have together been traced for 1,200 metres along strike.
-In July 2010, R&R Drilling Corp.
-Canada was contracted to conduct a first phase diamond drill program of approximately 1,500 metres, designed to test grade and continuation of mineralization of both zones at depth and along strike.
+In July 2010, the Company commenced a first phase diamond drill program designed to test grade and continuation of mineralization of both zones at depth and along strike.
+Drilling was completed in early October 2010.
+A total of 1,515 metres were cored.